MCP HubMCP Hub

 1. qdrant-store

-• Stores information in the Qdrant database.
+• Store information in the Qdrant database

 • Input:

-• information (string): Information to store.
+• information (string): Information to store

-• metadata (JSON): Optional metadata.
+• metadata (JSON): Optional metadata to store

-• Returns: Confirmation message.
+• Returns: Confirmation message

 2. qdrant-find